 It really can be as simple as that.

-This is interplay of what we call in the coaching world ‘sensory deprivation’ and ‘sensory overload’.
+This is clever an interplay of ‘sensory deprivation’ and ‘sensory overload’.
 It’s a powerful way to teach swimmer to feel something we want them to feel.
-Take a sense away (close the hand) then open it again and they suddenly become more aware of water pressure against their hand (sensory overload).
+Take a sense away (close the hand) then open it again and suddenly the swimmer becomes more aware of water pressure against their hand (sensory overload).

 Think of the palm of your hand as an antenna that searches for this sensation.
 This is feel for the water.